marcogambarini/floatcyl/README.md

 It is convenient to create an alias for activating the Firedrake virtual environment: this can be done by adding `alias sourceFiredrake='source ~/firedrake/bin/activate'` to your .bashrc file.

 The examples in the gradflow folder allow reproducing the results of [4].
 Subdirectories square and cutsquare contain `run_tests.sh`, which uses the parameters of configuration (.ini) files.
 Plots and tables can be produced using `run_plots.sh` and `make-table.py`.
+Tests were run with Python 3.10.12.